The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Experimental Results

 \subsection{Behavior of \reward Reward}

-We further monitor the RL training process of the models and compare the impact of the accuracy reward and \reward reward.
-Figure~\ref{fig:rl_training_process} shows the RL training process of both Phi-4 and Qwen2.5-14B-Instruct on the one-shot NYT29 dataset.
+We analyze the impact of the \reward and accuracy rewards during the RL training process.
+Figure~\ref{fig:rl_training_process} shows the RL training process of both Phi-4 and Qwen2.5-14B-Instruct on the one-shot NYT29.